isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/setup-development-environment.md

 You can setup development environment to create, test, and deploy headless forms. <!-- After a Headless Adaptive Form or related assets are ready on the local development environment, you can deploy the Headless Adaptive Form application to your publishing environment. -->

-## Prerequisites
+## Pre-requisites

 You require knowledge to build application using react and the following software to set up a development environment.
+Download and configure these before starting to set up the local development environment:

 <table>
     <tbody>